Caused by a Vaccine

 Parsonage-Turner Syndrome is an inflammation of the nerves of the brachial plexus.
 The brachial plexus is a nerve system that runs throughout the neck, armpit, and arms.
-The inflammation results in constant and intense shoulder pain.
+The inflammation results in constant and intense shoulder pain causing brachial plexus neuritis.
 In addition, Parsonage-Turner Syndrome usually causes numbness and weakness in the arm and shoulder due to the nerves being damaged, similar to that of Guillain-Barré Syndrome.
 Parsonage-Turner Syndrome is also referred to as Brachial Neuropathy, Brachial Plexopathy or more commonly, Brachial Neuritis.
 In the United States, approximately 1.5 people per 100,000 suffer from Parsonage-Turner Syndrome.

 Parsonage-Turner Syndrome (Brachial Neuritis) can be caused by:

 Page last reviewed and updated: January 13, 2021

 Injured from a vaccine?
 Don't worry, we're here to help.